Samsung says the Galaxy S8 easily outsold the S7

 Mercedes-Benz expands car sharing service Croove beyond pilot phase

-The Galaxy S8 is experience is something of a mixed bag – but it’s certainly not a bomb.
+The Galaxy S8 experience is something of a mixed bag – but it’s certainly not a bomb.
 As ever, Samsung isn’t giving out exact numbers, but the company is happily reporting that the new flagship has seen a 30-percent increase in pre-orders over its predecessor, here in the States.

 The new sales figures technically account for two separate handsets – the S8 and S8+ – but the jump is being put up against the combined sales of the S7 and S7 Edge before it, which makes for a fair comparison.
-And when combined with a record one million pre-orders in Korea, paint a picture of a handset that has bucked early concerns that the company would be adversely impacted by a year’s worth of seemingly unending negative publicity for the company.
+And when combined with a record one million pre-orders in Korea, paint a picture of a handset that has bucked early concerns that the company would be adversely impacted by a year’s worth of seemingly unending negative publicity.

 “At Samsung, we believe it is a privilege to make groundbreaking products that are enjoyed by millions, and have recommitted ourselves to innovate, not only with new products and services, but also in process,” the company’s North American COO Tim Baxter said in a statement provided to TechCrunch.
 “The Galaxy S8 and S8+ are a result of that recommitment and the market has responded – with a more than 30 percent year-over-year growth in pre-orders versus the record pre-orders we had with Galaxy S7, making it our best ever.”